Asta Ödman

 1919-2014.

-Sonja Lyttkens became in 1956 the second woman in Sweden with a doctorate in mathematics on a doctoral thesis that dealt with harmonic analysis.
+In 1956, Sonja Lyttkens became the second woman in Sweden to receive a doctorate in mathematics for a thesis on harmonic analysis.

-In 1963 she became the Country's first lecturer in mathematics, a service she held until 1984.
-Lyttkens was also involved in the work to improve women's conditions in the academic world.
+In 1963, she became the country's first university lecturer in mathematics, a position she held until 1984.
+Lyttkens was also committed to improving the conditions for women in academia.

-In addition to her work, Lyttkens devoted herself to watercolor painting and had already had several exhibitions before she retired.
-Her watercolours are represented at the Swedish public art Agency.
+In addition to her work, Lyttkens devoted herself to watercolor painting and had already had several exhibitions before her retirement.
+Her watercolors are represented at the National Arts Council.

-As recently as 1986, Lyttkens published a work: General Tauberian Theorems connected with a Theorem of Korenblum.
-After retiring, Lyttkens devoted herself entirely to watercolor painting.
+As late as 1986, Lyttkens published a work: General Tauberian Theorems Connected with a Theorem of Korenblum.
+After retirement, Lyttkens devoted himself entirely to his watercolor painting.

 Burial site: 0327-2121